-153.8.
-Signing Pleadings, Motions, and Other Papers; Representations to the Court; Sanctions party's attorney or advocate, if represented by an attorney or advocate.
-Every pleading, motion or oher paper shall state the signer's address and telephone number.
+803.8-1.
+Signature.
+Every pleading, motion or other paper shall be signed by the party or the party's attorney or advocate, if represented by an attorney or advocate.
+Every pleading, motion or other paper shall state the signer's address and telephone number.